 Imagine if becoming a resident of another country was as simple as opening a Dropbox account?

-Digital citizenship may now be on the horizon thanks to innovations like Estonia’s, which gives non-citizens an Estonian digital identity.
+Digital citizenship may now be on the horizon thanks to innovations like Estonia’s first-of-its-kind experiment in e-residency, which gives non-citizens an Estonian digital identity.

 For Estonia, technology isn’t just a way to keep up with bigger nations’ innovations, but a way of thinking differently about the idea behind a national brand and what it“markets” to others.
 While other countries vie to create the next Silicon Valley, Estonia is busy turning itself into a nation-as-a-service, a kind of “app on the Baltic,” in the same way countries like Switzerland and Luxembourg became famous as banking havens decades ago.
 The latter countries took advantage of legal statutes, a less evolved form of code, to carve out their speciality niche.
 Estonia is remaking law to fit code itself as a way of redefining sovereignty in the 21st century.
 Other countries would be wise to watch.